arangoml/GenAIComps1.3/comps/dataprep/src/README_arangodb.md

 - `ALLOWED_RELATIONSHIPS`: Specifies which relationship types are allowed in the graph.
 Defaults to an empty list, allowing all relationship types.
 - `NODE_PROPERTIES`: If True, the LLM can extract any node properties from text.
 Alternatively, a list of valid properties can be provided for the LLM to extract, restricting extraction to those specified.
 Defaults to `["description"]`.
 - `RELATIONSHIP_PROPERTIES`: If True, the LLM can extract any relationship properties from text.
 Alternatively, a list of valid properties can be provided for the LLM to extract, restricting extraction to those specified.
 Defaults to `["description"]`.

-Parsing Configuration:
+- `ENTITY_CAPITALIZATION_STRATEGY`: The capitalization strategy applied on the node and edge keys.
+Can be "lower", "upper", or "none".
+Defaults to "none".
+Useful as a basic Entity Resolution technique to avoid duplicates based on capitalization.
-- `PROCESS_TABLE`: If set to True, the microservice will process tables in the document.
-Defaults to `False`.
+- `INCLUDE_SOURCE`: If set to True, the microservice will include the chunks of text from the source documents in the graph.
+Defaults to `True`.
+If `False`, only the entities and relationships will be included in the graph.
-- `TABLE_STRATEGY`: The strategy to understand tables for table retrieval.
-Defaults to `fast`.
-- `CHUNK_SIZE`: The size of the chunks to process.
-Defaults to `1500`.
-- `CHUNK_OVERLAP`: The overlap between chunks.
-Defaults to `100`.